Подпишитесь на наши новости:

-The first step to any new project is an analysis of the scope and scale of the local needs and/or issues to be resolved through the project.
+The first step of any new project is an analysis of the scope and scale of the local needs and/or issues which it seeks to solve.
 For this reason, EFCA conducts a needs assessment over the course of 1-2 weeks, which includes:

-- Identification of potential solutions to the identified social issue or problem
+- Identification of potential solutions to the identified social issue or problem; and

 Following the needs assessment, the potential client will receive a summary report with a brief description of the problem and recommendations for a targeted solution.
-The potential client will make a decision to commit finances for a social project based on the contents of the summary report.
+The potential client will then make a decision to financially commit to a social project based on the contents of the summary report.

 SECOND PHASE: Project Development based on Needs Assessment Results